 Straight point collars and cutaway collars are both suitable for formal shirts.
 Although the former is more versatile, seen on casual and smart shirts as well as formal ones.
 So, what’s the difference?
 Simply put, there’s more space between the collar tips of a cutaway collar than a straight point collar.

 A straight point collar has a slimming effect on the face and is also the more traditional collar style.
 Plus, it can be worn with or without a tie (at informal occasions).
 When worn with a tie, a straight point collar looks well with a four-in-hand-tie knot (check out our article on tie styles here).

 The cutaway collar offers a much wider collar shape, designed partly to show off the tie knot.
 It’s often seen in very formal outfits, though can work nicely with or without a tie.
 But when paired with one, make it a thicker, more padded Windsor Knot.

 For a formal shirt, cufflinks are often considered a no-brainer.
 Granted, some cufflinks can be a little too ostentatious.
 However, the right pair can really help elevate a shirt from good to great.

 A final point, do note that since French cuffs are folded back on themselves.
-They’re a little more bulky and eye-catching.
+They’re a little bulkier and more eye-catching.